-In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a "Public Health Emergency of International Concern," which continues to spread throughout the world and has adversely impacted global commercial activity and contributed to significant declines and volatility in financial markets.
-As the COVID-19 pandemic is complex and rapidly evolving.
-At this point, we cannot reasonably estimate the duration and severity of this pandemic, which could have a material adverse impact on our business, results of operations, financial position and cash flows.
+The COVID_19 pandemic is complex and rapidly evolving.
+At this point, we cannot reasonably estimate the duration and severity of this pandemic, which could have a material adverse impact on the District's business, results of operations, and financial position.

-BUENA PARK LIBRARY DISTRICT BUDGETARY COMPARISON SCHEDULE - GENERAL FUND FOR THE FISCAL YEAR ENDED JUNE 30, 2020
+BUENA PARK LIBRARY DISTRICT BUDGETARY COMPARISON SCHEDULE - GENERAL FUND FOR THE FISCAL YEAR ENDED JUNE 30, 2021